Dr. Marsaglia's Sedimentology and Stratigraphy (GEOL 341) at Vasquez Rocks, February 2020

 Geology is an exciting major for students with broad scientific interests and a love of the natural systems and history of our planet.
 The blend of interpretive scientific ability and historical perspective gained by our students gives them an important role in society.
 Graduates of the Department apply skills and knowledge learned in the field, laboratory, and classroom toward the solution of complex problems concerning natural resources, hazards and environmental pollution and preservation.
 The Geology program at Northridge values oral and written communication skills so that graduates can clearly present solutions and options to the public.

-The Department of Geological Sciences at California State University Northridge offers Bachelor of Science (B.S.) degrees in Geology, Environmental Geology, and Secondary Teaching and a Master of Science (M.S.) in Geology.
+The Department of Geological Sciences at California State University Northridge offers Bachelor of Science (B.S.) and Master of Science (M.S.) degrees in Geology and Geophysics.
 These options provide ample theoretical and practical opportunities essential for further studies and for professional careers in engineering and environmental industries, petroleum, governmental agencies and teaching careers.

 California State University Northridge geology graduates rank very high in pass-rate percentage on the Professional Geologist Examination conducted by the California State Board of Registration.
 Many of our graduates have been extremely successful in their professional careers as private geology consultants or as governmental employees.
 The Department is proud of its graduates, and we view this high pass rate and professional success as a reflection of graduates’ professionalism and our excellent program.